zivyou/random-number-generator/README.md

-# web-dict
+# random-number-generator

 A simple electron app.
-Run Bing dictionary on my Mac-PC.
+Choose a lucky number from your inputs.

+# build
+`npm install`

+# run
+npm start